Single Leg Drills on the Bike — Do They Actually Improve Your Pedal Stroke?

 They genuinely help beginners

-If you’ve been riding for less than two years and haven’t yet developed ingrained pedaling patterns, single leg drills serve a legitimate purpose.
-The proprioceptive feedback — feeling the dead spot, noticing where your leg drops out of the stroke, experiencing the difference between a smooth revolution and a choppy one — is genuinely useful when those patterns are still being formed.
-A 10-minute block at low watts on a stationary trainer, something like 150–180 watts total target, broken into 30-second intervals per leg, gives a new rider real kinesthetic data.
+Ride fewer than two years and single leg drills serve a legitimate purpose.
+Patterns aren’t ingrained yet — your nervous system is still negotiating what pedaling should feel like.
+The proprioceptive feedback you get from isolating one leg is genuinely useful during that window.
+Feeling the dead spot.
+Noticing where your leg checks out.
+Experiencing the difference between a smooth revolution and a choppy one.
+A 10-minute block at low watts — something like 150 to 180 total watts target — broken into 30-second intervals per leg gives a new rider real kinesthetic data they can actually act on.

-New riders also frequently have significant strength or coordination asymmetries that stem from sports history or injury rather than cycling habit.
-Isolated by a single-leg protocol, these asymmetries surface quickly.
-One athlete I worked with found through single-leg testing that her right leg produced nearly 23% more power than her left — a gap that pointed straight back to an old ACL repair on the left knee that hadn’t been properly rehabilitated for cycling-specific strength.
+New riders also frequently carry significant strength or coordination asymmetries from sports history or old injuries — stuff that has nothing to do with cycling habit.
+Isolated by a single-leg test, these gaps surface fast.
+One athlete I worked with found her right leg produced nearly 23% more power than her left.
+That pointed straight back to an ACL repair on the left knee that hadn’t been properly rehabilitated for cycling-specific strength.
+We never would have caught it otherwise.

 They are largely wasted on experienced riders

-Once you’ve logged two or three thousand hours on the bike, your pedaling pattern is deeply ingrained.
-The neuromuscular coordination is automatic.
-Single leg drills at this point don’t meaningfully alter that pattern.
-Research on motor learning in expert performers consistently shows that habituated movement patterns resist change from isolated practice of component skills — especially when those components are divorced from the actual two-legged context.
+Log two or three thousand hours on the bike and your pedaling pattern is automatic.
+The coordination is baked in.
+Single leg drills at this stage don’t meaningfully alter that — research on motor learning in expert performers consistently shows habituated movement patterns resist change from isolated component practice, especially when that practice is divorced from the actual two-legged context where the skill lives.

-Experienced riders doing single leg drills on a trainer are also fighting against the physics of the situation.
-The trainer flywheel carries momentum through the dead spot for you, which reduces the very feedback the drill is supposed to provide.
-An elite cyclist doing single-leg work on a Wahoo KICKR at 90 rpm is getting a very different stimulus than coaches assume.
+There’s also a physics problem.
+The trainer flywheel carries momentum through the dead spot for you — which reduces the very feedback the drill is supposed to deliver.
+An elite cyclist doing single-leg work on a Wahoo KICKR at 90 rpm is getting a fundamentally different stimulus than coaches assume they’re getting.
+The tool undermines itself.

 They work as a test, not a training tool

 Use a single-leg test to identify asymmetry.
-A standard protocol — five minutes of easy warm-up, then three two-minute efforts at a self-selected cadence, left leg and right leg alternating with rest — will give you reliable relative power data.
-If the gap is under 5–6%, it’s within normal variation and not worth chasing.
-If it’s above 10%, you have an actual weakness to address, probably off the bike through targeted strength work.
+Five minutes easy warm-up, then three two-minute efforts at self-selected cadence — left leg and right leg alternating with rest in between — gives you reliable relative power data.
+Gap under 5 to 6%?
+Normal variation, not worth chasing.
+Gap above 10%?
+That’s a real weakness, and it probably needs to be addressed off the bike through targeted strength work rather than more single-leg intervals.

 Better Drills for Pedal Efficiency